 I was consistently playing with sub-optimal bankroll management (in terms of adequate buy-ins available) but my basic skill level allowed me to get away with it.

 Internet poker as we knew it came crumbling down.
-The Department of Justice had slapped the top honchos of multiple poker websites with what amounted to money laundering charges, and those websites in turn closed off all access to US facing customers.
+The Department of Justice slapped the top honchos of multiple poker websites with what amounted to money laundering charges, and those websites, in turn, closed off all access to the US facing customers.